SC judgement strong vindication of truth, no force can silence voice of people: Congress on court staying Rahul's conviction

 "We welcome the Hon’ble Supreme Court’s verdict staying Sh. @RahulGandhi ji’s conviction.
 Justice has prevailed.
 No force can silence the voice of the people," Venugopal said on (formerly known as Twitter).

-We welcome the Hon’ble Supreme Court’s verdict staying Sh. @RahulGandhi ji’s conviction.
+We welcome the Hon’ble Supreme Court’s verdict staying Sh. @RahulGandhi ji’s conviction.— K C Venugopal (@kcvenugopalmp) August 4, 2023

 Justice has prevailed.
 No force can silence the voice of the people.